 13. How do we create the product URL for each product?

 By default, your product URLs will take on the standard Volusion URL structure:

 By editing the Product URL Text field in the Advanced Info section of your product inventory, you can change that URL to something like this:

-Q: My site has proper caps in the product url text.
-Will I be penalized by google for this?
-Do i need to change this, and can I change it without being penalized by the search engines?
+14. My site has proper caps in the product URL text.
+Will I be penalized by Google for this?
+Do I need to change this, and can I change it without being penalized by the search engines?

 Switching URL text to all lowercase is simple, and it won’t cause you to lose any traffic or incur a penalty from the search engines as long as you’ve checked the “301 Redirect to SEOFriendly URLs” box within your Config Variables, found in the Settings section of your admin area.